 Although management is unaware of any threatened or pending litigation against the Company or management, there can be no assurance that future claims will not be asserted and that, even if without merit, the cost to defend against such claims would not be significant, thus having a material adverse effect on the Company's business, financial condition and results of operations.
 The Company has never filed any lawsuit against any other person or entity, or been the subject of a lawsuit.

-Need to develop new products and services
+Need to maintain existing, and develop new products and services

 Control of the Company